Rottweiler Dog Breed

 The Universities Federation for Animal Welfare (UFAW) explains that as many as 12 percent of all Rottweiler dogs may develop osteosarcoma during their lifetime.

 The condition is 100 percent fatal in most cases.
 Only 10 percent of treatment efforts currently lead to success.
-Osteosarcoma is very painful and debilitating and research thus far has failed to discover an underlying genetic link that can be tested for.
+Osteosarcoma is very painful and debilitating, and research thus far has failed to discover an underlying genetic link that can be tested for.

 Rottweiler life expectancy

-This is consistent with the inverse relationship between a dog breed’s size and their overall life expectancy.
+The Rottweiler dog has an average life expectancy of nine to 10 years.
+This is consistent with the inverse relationship between a dog breed’s size and life expectancy.

 Do Rottweilers Bark a Lot?